unadlib/reactant/website/blog/2020-08-09-reactant-a-framework-for-building-react-web-applications.md

 ### Benchmark Performance

 In benchmark performance tests between Reactant and MobX+React, Reactant has the edge in startup time and derived computing, while MobX+React has the edge in value updates.
 And overall, the performance difference is not particularly significant.
-Because Reactant is based on Immer, Reactant also provides a performance-optimized solution when encountering a very few extreme performance bottlenecks.
+Because Reactant is based on [Mutative](https://github.com/unadlib/mutative), Reactant also provides a performance-optimized solution when encountering a very few extreme performance bottlenecks.

 Reactant is committed to maintaining good performance while continuing to build a productive React framework.